bitwes/Gut/README.md

 GUT (Godot Unit Test) is a utility for writing unit tests for your Godot Engine game using the built in scripting language gdscript.

 # Install
 For the purposes of this documentation it is assumed all the Gut pieces will go in `res://test/gut` and that all unit tests will be in `res://test/unit`.
 This keeps the test code all in one place and avoids any name clashes.
 Who knows, someone probably has a game that has a gut character that runs around digesting things.
-With this structure these scripts won't get in the way.
+With this structure this gut.gd and their gut.gd won't clash.

 ```
 ├───scenes